josecmoranc/josecmoranc.github.io/numerical-codes.md

 * **TDMA measurements:** This code allows controlling 2 DMA's (differential mobility analyzer), their respective HV (high-voltage) units, and a CPC (condensation particle counter) for conducting TDMA (tandem DMA) measurements.
 This code includes GUI to introduce parameters and run the experiments.
 This code is available through the following [GitHub repository](https://github.com/Aerosol-Lab/TDMA_measurements).

 ## 3. Post-processing experimental data
+* **Onedimensional DMA:** (Python) This code is used for post-processing (deconvolution) single differential mobility analyzer (DMA) scan measurements for particle sizng.
+This code is available through the following  [GitHub repository](https://github.com/Aerosol-Lab/OneDimensional_DMA_inversion).
+*
+* **Bidimensional TDMA:** (Python) This code is used for post-processing (deconvolution) tandem differential mobility analyzer (TDMA) measurements of nanoparticle size and electric charge distributions.
+This code is available through the following  [GitHub repository](https://github.com/Aerosol-Lab/Bidimensional_TDMA_inversion).
+*
+* **Bidimensional DMA-APS:** (Python) This code is used for post-processing (deconvolution) differential mobility analyzer (DMA) in tandem configuration with an aerodynamic particle spectrometer (APS) measurements of micrometer sized aerosol particle size and electric charge distributions.
+This code is available through the following  [GitHub repository](https://github.com/Aerosol-Lab/Bidimensional_DMA_APS_inversion).